tumelohq/documentation/General_Meetings_Transparency/README.md

 ### General Meetings

 General meetings are either an annual general meeting (AGM) or an extraordinary general meeting (EGM).
 An organization will have 0 or more general meetings that can be listed.
 The API allows filtering of general meetings by the meeting date.
-This allows you to only retrieve meetings that have not yet ocurred for example.
+This allows you to only retrieve meetings that have not yet occurred for example.

 ## API Request Flow